Inequalities for space-bounded Kolmogorov complexity: Space-bounded complexity of pairs

+This bound assumes that we use the computational model with two stacks; for ordinary Turing machines an additional $O(\log s)$ term is needed in the expression for $s'$.

-Longpr\'e~\cite[Theorem 3.13, p.~35]{longpre-thesis} proved essentially\footnote{His setting is a bit different: $s$ is not a numerical parameter, but a function of the input size, so the exact comparison is difficult.} the same result with $2s+O(\log s)$ instead of $s+ O(\log s)$; in his paper he uses $3s$, but his argument gives $2s+O(\log s)$ without changes.
-We improve this bound using Sipser's technique from~\cite{sipser}.
+Longpr\'e~\cite[Theorem 3.13, p.~35]{longpre-thesis} proved essentially\footnote{His setting is slightly different: for him $s$ is not a numerical parameter, but a function of the input size, so the exact comparison is difficult.} the same result with $2s+O(\log s)$ instead of $s$; in his paper he uses $3s$, but his argument gives $2s+O(\log s)$ without changes.
+We improve this bound using Sipser's technique from~\cite{sipser} with some additional refinements.

+\begin{proof} The proof is obtained by a modification of Longpr\'e's argument which in its turn is a modification of the standard proof of the Kolmogorov--Levin formula.
+So we first recall the standard argument, then explain the modifications used by Longpr\'e, and then prove the final result.

+\paragraph*{Recalling the standard argument without resource bounds} The standard argument (for the complexities without resource bounds) goes as follows.
+Let $x$ and $y$ be two strings of length at most $n$ and let $m$ be the complexity of the pair: $\KS(x,y)=m$.
+We may always assume that $m=O(n)$: for the unbounded case it is always true, since we have two strings of length at most $n$ and their pair has complexity at most $2n+O(\log n)$.
+For the bounded case and very small $s$ the complexity $\KS^s(x,y)$ may be larger than $2n+O(\log n)$ (since even the trivial program for the pair still requires some space to run), but then the inequality is obviously true for $s'=O(n)$, since both terms on the left-hand side are bounded by $n+O(1)$ for this value of $s'$.

+Consider the set $S_m$ of all pairs $\langle x',y'\rangle$ such that $\KS(x',y')\le m$.
+This set can be enumerated by an algorithm (given~$m$), and there are $O(2^m)$ of them.
+Our pair $\langle x,y\rangle$ is an element of this set.
+Count the pairs $\langle x,y'\rangle$ in this set \emph{that have the same first coordinate} (i.e., the first coordinate~$x$).
+Assume that we have about $2^k$ of them for some $k$.
+We may choose $k$ in such a way that the number of those pairs is between $2^k$ and $2^{k+1}$.
+Now we make two observations:

+\begin{itemize} \item Knowing $x$, we can filter the pairs in the enumeration of $S_m$ and keep only the pairs with the first coordinate~$x$, looking at their second coordinate.
+This process enumerates at most $2^{k+1}$ strings, and $y$ is one of them.
+The string $y$ can be reconstructed if we know $x$, $m$ and the ordinal number of $y$ in this enumeration (this requires~$k+O(1)$ bits of information).
+In total we get $O(\log m)+k$ bits (we need to separate $m$ and the ordinal number, and this involves some separation overhead, but this overhead can be absorbed by $O(\log m)$: we may repeat each bit of $m$ twice and add $01$ at the end).
+Therefore, $\KS(y\cnd x)\le k+O(\log m)$.